Joe Manchin opposes Neera Tanden, endangering Biden's nominee to lead budget office

 Democratic Senator Joe Manchin said he will not vote to confirm President Biden's pick to be Office of Management and Budget director, Neera Tanden, endangering and potentially tanking her confirmation.
 Because of the 50-50 split in the Senate, one Republican would have to back Tanden to compensate for Manchin's "no" vote, which seems unlikely.

-Citing Tanden's past statements and tweets as a cause for concern, Manchin explained his expected vote:
+Citing Tanden's history of partisan comments and tweets as a cause for concern, Manchin explained his decision in a written statement:

-In the past, Tanden has called Senate Minority Leader Mitch McConnell "Voldemort," and has battled Senator Bernie Sanders and his supporters online.
+In the past, Tanden has referred to Senate Minority Leader Mitch McConnell as "Voldemort," and has battled Senator Bernie Sanders and his supporters online.
 Sanders' vote on Tanden was also being monitored as a potential "no." During her confirmation hearing, the Vermont senator asked some of the most pointed questions of Tanden about the social media commentary she had directed at his supporters.

 "There were vicious attacks made against progressives, people who I have worked with, me personally," he said.
 "Can you reflect a little bit about some of your decisions and some of the personal statements you have made in recent years?"